Jaws 3-D: Home media

 The film was released in a standard 2-D format on DVD by Universal on June 3, 2003, under the title Jaws 3.
-With the exception of one theatrical trailer, no bonus features were included.
+A trailer was included as a bonus feature.

 Universal Studios Home Entertainment released the Jaws series of films in HD on Blu-ray in 2016, including, Jaws 3-D on Blu-ray 3D.
-Universal releases Jaws 3-D on 4K Ultra HD Blu-ray on July 23, 2024, alongside Jaws: The Revenge.
-The 4K remaster was criticised for the use of AI upscaling and digital noise reduction.
+The main presentation is in 2D, but the 3D cut is included as a bonus feature.
+In 2020, a Blu-ray bundle containing the 2016 release and the other sequels released.
+Universal released Jaws 3-D on 4K Ultra HD Blu-ray on July 23, 2024, alongside Jaws: The Revenge.
+The 4K remaster was criticized for the use of AI upscaling and digital noise reduction.